The last time I filled the space of this blog with a content roundup, the response was overwhelmingly positive. So much so that an encore is in order.

 “At the core of Starbucks’ narrative is the idea of a “third place.”
 Before becoming the CEO, Howard Schultz traveled through Europe and realized that in every country there was a third place between home and work where people gathered for conversation and community over a beverage.
 He envisioned Starbucks as a third place for America.
 The concept of third place powered years of exponential growth for Starbucks.”

 A compelling human appeal indeed!

-This article, composed by Anna Manteufel, delivers exactly what it promises in ways to add personalization to your marketing program.
+This article delivers exactly what it promises in ways to add personalization to your marketing program.

 Between tweaking your tone across different social networks and varying your posting schedule – or accompanying image choices – to prevent an automated feel, there’s plenty you can do on your own and for free to up your personalization game.

 Then of course you can always work on your brand authenticity.
 Show a human face.
 Share event photos to capture yourself or organization in a different light.
 Engage your social audience in a meaningful and substantive way.